pragmatrix/massive/shell/examples/replicator.org.md

 - Designed an API for routing telephone calls over a WebSocket interface.

-- Created a translation tool in F# that extracts text from .NET applications and supports XLIFF & Excel rountrips and Google based machine translations.
+- Created a translation tool in F# that extracts text from .NET applications and supports XLIFF & Excel roundtrips and Google based machine translations.

 - Built a prototype for a WebRTC / SIP [Click2Call](https://en.wikipedia.org/wiki/Click-to-call) solution in F# and [Fable](http://fable.io/).